 No matter how insignificant you think your injury may be at the time, you should report it to your supervisor right away.
 Many times, an injury does not seem too bad when it happens, but over the next few days or weeks, it will become more severe.
-Failure to immediately report an injury is a common reason why workers’ compensation claims are denied by the employer’s workers’ compensation insurance carrier.
+Failure to immediately report an injury is a common reason why the employer’s insurance carrier denies workers’ compensation claims.

-So, while you may think that you are doing the right thing by not complaining about every little injury, you may be jeopardizing your claim by not reporting the injury right away.
+So, while you may think that you are doing the right thing by not complaining about every little injury, you may be jeopardizing your claim by delaying to report the injury.
 Also, be aware that the injury must be reported to a supervisor, not a coworker, to be considered proper notice to your employer.

 When you report the injury, you should also request medical treatment if you think it is necessary.
-Even if you do not think that it is necessary at the time, you should ask if there is a list of doctors with whom you are supposed to treat for a work injury, so that, if your injury worsens, you know where to go for treatment.
+Even if you do not think that it is necessary, you should ask if there is a list of doctors with whom you are supposed to see for a work injury.
+Then, if your injury worsens, you know where to go for treatment.

-Another common reason why workers’ compensation claims are denied is that the medical records of your doctors may not accurately reflect how your injury occurred or all of the injuries you sustained.
-When you do seek medical treatment, it is therefore very important that you tell each new doctor you see how your injury happened, it happened at work, and all your body parts that were injured.
+Another common reason why workers’ compensation claims are denied is that the medical records of your doctors may not accurately reflect how your injury occurred or all of the injuries sustained.
+When you do seek medical treatment, it is therefore very important that you tell each new doctor you see how your injury happened at work and all your body parts that were injured.

 Technically, under Pennsylvania state law, you have 120 days after a workplace accident to report an injury.
 You have three years to file a workers’ compensation claim from the date your injury occurred.
-This also provides another important reason why you should report any accident to your supervisor or manager when it happens.
+The Statute of Limitations is another important reason you should report any accident to your supervisor or manager when it happens.